sdorra/airline/Migrating.md

 # Migrating to Airline 2

-Airline 2 is a significant rewrite of Airline and as such there are major breaking changes to be aware of.
-This document aims to guide you through the user facing changes, if you are developing in the internals there are lots of other changes which are not covered here.
+Airline 2 is a significant rewrite of Airline and as such there are lots of breaking changes to be aware of.
+This document aims to guide you through the user facing changes.

+Note that if you are developing in the internals of Airline there are lots of other changes which are not covered here since they are not visible to end users.

 ## Defining CLIs